95anantsingh/nyu-greene-hpc/_sources/Job_Management.md.txt

 ```

 With interactive session you can have the same arguments passed to `srun` as you pass into the job script with `sbatch`.<br>

-Request a GPU session with 32 GB RAM and 10 CPU cores for 1 hour:
+To request a GPU session with 32 GB RAM and 10 CPU cores for 1 hour:
 ```bash
 srun -c 10 --mem=32GB --gres=gpu:1 -t 1:00:00 --pty /bin/bash
 ```